-Slowly jack up the spindle housing and guide the coilover body into the spindle until it is fully inserted as shown.
+Slowly jack up the spindle housing and guide the coilover body into the spindle.

 There are two small alignment "nubs" on the coilover body which must align with the slot on the back of the spindle housing for proper installation.